Isogenies¶

 – domain elliptic curvekernel

-(polynomial or list) – the kernel polynomial, or a list of its coefficients
+– polynomial or list; the kernel polynomial, or a list of its coefficients

-(elliptic curve) The codomain elliptic curve of the isogeny defined by
+OUTPUT: elliptic curve; the codomain elliptic curve of the isogeny defined by

 kernel